wilmixsolomon7/DOTWEB2.0/README.md

 # DOTWEB2.0
 ============

- DOTWEB2.0  P.L  is  invented  by  wilmix  jemin  j   @  2017 in  JDollar(JWEB)...
+ DOTWEB2.0  P.L  is  invented  by  wilmix  jemin  j   @  2017 in  DOTWEB3.0...
 DOTWEB2.0  P.L   is   a  twin  brother  for  JDollar(JWEB)  and    a  next  Advanced   Technology  like  JDollar(JWEB)...

 DOTWEB2.0 -A Modules
 ====================